Typhoon Haiyan: Philippines

-In the coastal community Guiuan, which took the full brunt of the typhoon, Mayor Christopher Gonzalez is credited with saving countless lives after he incessantly urged residents to evacuate.
+In the coastal community of Guiuan, which took the full brunt of the typhoon, Mayor Christopher Gonzalez is credited with saving countless lives after he incessantly urged residents to evacuate.
 He referred to the storm as "delubyo (deluge)", which roughly translates to Armageddon.
 Of the town's 45,000 residents, 87 died, 931 were injured, and 23 others were listed as missing.
 U.S. Navy Capt.
-Russell Hays, a medical officer, estimated that a storm of Haiyan's caliber could have killed as many as 4,500 in Guiuan alone had it not been for the mayor's efforts.

-On November 18, the government of the Philippines launched an online portal, called the Foreign Aid Transparency Hub (FaiTH), that provides the public a transparency view of the funds and other aids received by the government from the international community.
+Russell Hays, a medical officer, estimated that a storm of Haiyan's caliber could have killed as many as 4,500 in Guiuan alone had it not been for the mayor's efforts.On November 18, the government of the Philippines launched an online portal, called the Foreign Aid Transparency Hub (FaiTH), that provides the public with a transparent view of the funds and other aid received by the government from the international community.
 To lead the management and rehabilitation efforts of the central provinces in the Philippines affected by Typhoon Haiyan, Philippines President Benigno Aquino III appointed Panfilo Lacson as Typhoon Haiyan Rehabilitation Czar.

+During his presidency in mid-2017, Rodrigo Duterte created the IATF-Yolanda—an inter-agency task force to monitor and implement the government's rehabilitation programs in Haiyan-affected areas— later extending the agency's term until the end of his tenure.
+With the assistance of the agency, the National Housing Authority expedited the construction of housing units in the affected areas; around 148,000 of the 204,000 housing units for Haiyan survivors were completed by September 2021.

 Environmental impact

 Typhoon Haiyan knocked over Power Barge 103 of NAPOCOR in Estancia, Iloilo causing an oil spill.
 As a result of the typhoon, the government is planning to replant mangroves in coastal areas while preserving the remaining ones.
-Affected residents were allowed to return to their homes by the Department of Health on December 7, 2013, after an air quality test found out that benzene levels in affected areas reached near-zero parts per million.
+Affected residents were allowed to return to their homes by the Department of Health on December 7, 2013, after an air quality test found that benzene levels in affected areas reached near-zero parts per million.
 Earlier, residents were asked to evacuate affected areas as the benzene levels had reached unhealthy amounts.